Rediscovering Ginninderra:

 - July 5th 1881 Henry Gozzard pleaded guilty of owning an unregistered dog.
 He was fine 10/- with 2/6 court costs

-'Eliza Hadden nee Morris born Camden NSW ,widow aged 25 living at Ginninderra daughter of Henry Morris and Hannah Cook married on 28.2.1872 at the residence of Thomas Southwell - 'Parkwood', Ginninderra.
+'Eliza Haddon nee Morris born Camden NSW ,widow aged 25 living at Ginninderra daughter of Henry Morris and Hannah Cook married on 28.2.1872 at the residence of Thomas Southwell - 'Parkwood', Ginninderra.
 Henry Gozzard son of Edward Gozzard and Lucy Price born Birmingham England, farmer aged 35.
 The witnesses were Thomas and Mary Southwell.
 Rev William Mansley Bennett officiated.
 Register of Marriages Queanbeyan Methodist Church'.

 Eliza had four children at the time of the marriage:

-William Henry Hadden (4.10.1864), Eliza Ann Hadden (3.3.1867), Walter Haddon (1.2.1869) and Amy Hadden (10.8.1870), and she and Henry were to produce another eight:
+William Henry Haddon (4.10.1864), Eliza Ann Haddon (3.3.1867), Walter Haddon (1.2.1869) and Amy Haddon (10.8.1870), and she and Henry were to produce another eight:

 - Henrietta Blanch (1872 – 1908)